African Americans in the United States Congress

-From the first United States Congress in 1789 through the 119th Congress in 2024, 198 African Americans served in Congress.
-Meanwhile, the total number of all individuals who have served in Congress over that period is 12,585.
-Between 1789 and 2024, 186 have served in the House of Representatives, 14 have served in the Senate, and two have served in both chambers.
-Voting members have totaled 193, while five others have served as delegates.
+From the first United States Congress in 1789 through the 119th Congress in 2025, 198 African Americans served in Congress.
+Meanwhile, the total number of individuals who served in Congress over that period was 12,585.
+Between 1789 and 2025, 186 African Americans served in the House of Representatives and 14 in the Senate, with two individuals having served in both chambers.
+Of these, 193 were voting members, while five served as delegates.
 Party membership has been 135 Democrats and 31 Republicans.
-While 13 members founded the Congressional Black Caucus in 1971 during the 92nd Congress, in the 119th Congress (2025–2027), 62 served, with all of them being Democrats (total seats are 535, plus six delegates).
+While 13 members founded the Congressional Black Caucus in 1971 during the 92nd Congress, in 2025 it had 62 members, all of them Democrats, out of 535 total seats, plus six delegates.

-By the time of the first edition of the House sponsored book, Black Americans in Congress, in the bicentennial year of 1976, 45 African Americans had served in Congress throughout history; that rose to 66 by the second edition in 1990, and there were further sustained increases in both the 2008 and 2018 editions.
+By the time of the first edition of the House-sponsored book, Black Americans in Congress, in the bicentennial year of 1976, 45 African Americans had served in Congress throughout history.
+This number rose to 66 by the second edition in 1990, with further increases recorded in the 2008 and 2018 editions in both the 2008 and 2018 editions.
 The first African American to serve was Senator Hiram Revels in 1870.
 The first African American to chair a congressional committee was Representative William L. Dawson in 1949.
-The first African-American woman was Representative Shirley Chisholm in 1968, and the first African American to become Dean of the House was John Conyers in 2015.
-The first African American to become party leader in either chamber of congress was Hakeem Jeffries in 2023.
-One member, then senator Barack Obama, went from the Senate to President of the United States in 2009.
+The first African American woman was Representative Shirley Chisholm in 1968, and the first African American to become Dean of the House was John Conyers in 2015.
+The first African American to become party leader in either chamber of Congress was Hakeem Jeffries in 2023.
+One member, then Senator Barack Obama, went from the Senate to President of the United States in 2009.

-The first African Americans to serve in the Congress were Republicans elected during the Reconstruction Era.
-After the 13th and 14th Amendments granted freedom and citizenship to enslaved people, freedmen gained political representation in the Southern United States for the first time.
-In response to the growing numbers of black statesmen and politicians, white Democrats turned to violence and intimidation to regain their political power.
+The first African Americans to serve in the United States Congress were Republicans elected during the Reconstruction Era.
+After the 13th and 14th Amendments to the United States Constitution granted freedom and citizenship to enslaved people, freedmen gained political representation in the Southern United States for the first time.
+In response to the growing numbers of black statesmen and politicians, white Democrats resorted to violence and intimidation to regain their political power.